YOURLS/website/docs/development/plugins.md

 #### Special case: Shunts

 Certain filter hooks, which have names starting with `shunt_`, are used to let plugins conditionally tell YOURLS it should skip some actions.
 For example, you can skip logging/click-tracking for users matching a set of conditions defined by a custom function.

-Shunts are registered like any other filter:
+Shunts are registered like any other filter, and should return the unmodified value they were passed unless conditions match:

 ```php
 yourls_add_filter('shunt_update_clicks', 'yp_dont_log_conditional');